Best Running Shoes Fully Reviewed & Compared in 2020

 For the runners who like to go and go, aiming for longer distances, then lasting support and adequate cushioning will be at the top of the list of requirements.
 You’ll also want a pair that will stay together throughout all of the miles you will be putting on them.
 Long lasting durability will be an important factor there.
 You can go for long distance shoes.

-If you go for speed, then look for lightweight shoes.
+If you go for speed, then look for lightweight running sneakers.
 You will probably want something with as little mass as possible.
 A shoe that is able to provide exceptional response and just enough cushion to support your run, those are some ideal factors to look for.
 What if you usually take light, but longer jogs?

 Footwear such as trainers would most likely be a good fit for that role.
 Look for a shoe that provides ample cushioning and good stability, all in a package that is lightweight and breathable.
 Check out some additional factors to look out for below!